-Matthew Skala is a masterly cinematographer, highly sought for his ability to deliver gorgeous images and evocative storytelling to lower budget features.
-Credited on over a hundred films, Skala is an artist of singular skill and experience–credited on over a hundred films.
+Matthew Skala is a Cinematographer based in Los Angeles–known for his ability to deliver high production value to low budget features.
+He is an artist of singular skill and experience–credited on over a hundred films.

 After studying photography at the San Francisco Academy of Art University, he received a BFA in Cinematography from the UNC School of the Arts.
 There, he was nominated for both an ASC and the Budapest Master Class award.